fxwz100/story.vue/README.md

 ## Customized yours?

-The demo has been shown the ability to build a full game as you can see.
+The demo has shown the ability to build a full game as you can see.
 What you need to do is to write scripts like files on `assets/scene/*/scripts.json`.
 The script is based on JSON structure, it's a list of frame objects.
 In the frame object, there're several types:

  - **menu** frame for different scene of option choices.
  - **dialog** frame for text-based dialog.